openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

 to consume.
 This avoids any need to change the OpenShift installer to support this uncommon use case.

-The `render` command has an option to enable the management partition.
-When the option is given, the `render` command creates a manifest for the new enablement API with status data that includes the `management` workload type to enable partitioning.
-In the future, it might enable partitioning for all of the types mentioned in the input PerformanceProfiles, or based on some other input.
+The `render` command will have an option to enable the management partition.
+When the option is given, the `render` command will create a manifest for the new enablement API with status data that includes the `management` workload type to enable partitioning (the details of that API will be defined in a separate design document).
+In the future, the PAO might enable partitioning for all of the types mentioned in the input PerformanceProfiles, or based on some other input.

 For each PerformanceProfile, the PAO will render MachineConfig manifests with higher precedence than the default ones created by the